 - Will I follow up or am I just kidding myself?

-The last thing vulnerable older people need is to lose their nest egg especially when it can be avoided.
+The last thing an older person needs is to lose their nest egg by falling victim to a con job.
 Next time you’re listening to a time-share presentation (we all get talked into them) attend a motivational seminar or watch a TV show, commercial, or news show, take a moment to determine if you are being programmed, especially if you’re the impulsive type:

 - Use your common sense.